 About the ID quiz

 The application process includes a short identification quiz about some of the birds that occur regularly in our state.
 The quiz includes 30 species to identify visually and 15 species to identify by sound.
 There is no requirement or expectation that you can identify all of the species – the quiz simply gives a very general indication of your birding knowledge.
 The quiz score is only one of many elements considered for each application.
 The quiz takes about 20 minutes and is given at Seattle Audubon at multiple times during a nine-day period before the application deadline.
-Interested people sign up online for the time slot they choose (directions posted after March 6).
+Interested people sign up online for the time slot they choose (directions posted after the information session).

 Want to increase your knowledge?
 Need to prepare for the Master Birder program?